JasperV/dotfiles/README.md

 ## Features

-- [Anka](https://veertu.com/anka-develop/) to test all of this out on virtual machines
 - Idempotent install and update script
 - Branch based for different OS'es
+- [Anka](https://veertu.com/anka-develop/) to test on macOs virtual machines

 ### Inspired by